 Because of its partnership with record companies, TikTok has been able to get past copyright restrictions, allowing users to lip-sync to their favorite songs without fear of receiving a cease and desist letter for copyright infringement.

-The fact that you can post whatever music you want does not mean that all of your favorite pop songs are fair game, and you may receive copyright infringement alerts from TikTok if you upload a copyrighted song that isn’t offered on the app.
+The fact that you can post whatever music you want does not mean that all of your favorite pop songs are fair game, and you can receive copyright infringement alerts from TikTok if you upload a copyrighted song that isn’t offered on the app.

 If you fail to post a video because of copyright violations, you can retake the footage and ensure that you follow Tiktok guidelines.